How to Do a One‐Armed One‐Legged Push‐Up

-Being able to do a regular push up is a beneficial exercise for your upper body.
-While doing push ups you are engaging your triceps, chest, back, and core.
-If you want to gain more strength you need to challenge your body to do more.
-Being able to do a one handed push up might be tough but being able to do a one handed and one legged push up is your toughest challenge.
+The regular push-up is a beneficial exercise for your upper body.
+While doing push-ups you are engaging your triceps, chest, back, and core.
+If you want to gain more strength, you can challenge your body to do more.
+Being able to do a one-handed push-up might be tough but being able to do a one-handed and one-legged push-up is your toughest challenge.

 It's important to stretch your body before working out to lower the chance of risking an injury.